wp-plugins/gwolle-gb/readme.txt

 * Custom Anti-Spam question for fighting spam, too.
 * reCAPTCHA integration for fighting spam, as well.
 * Simple Form Builder to select which form-fields you want to use.
+* Option List with the parts of each entry that you want to show.
 * Localisation.
 Own languages can be added very easily, so please send po-files to marcel at timelord.nl.
-* Different-styled admin entries, so that the visitor can tell which entry is written by the 'real admin'
+* Different-styled admin entries, so that the visitor can tell which entry is written by the 'real admin' (optional).
 * A log for each entry, so that you know which member of the staff released and edited a guestbook-entry to the public and when.
 * IP-address and host-logging with link to WHOIS query site.
 * Smiley integration (uses the WordPress smiley engine).